woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/javascript-testing.md

 To set up to run e2e tests:

-- `npm run build:e2e-test` to build container images used for e2e
+- `npm run build:e2e-test` builds the assets (js/css), you can exclude this step if you've already got built files to test with.
 - `npm run wp-env start` to start the test environment

 Then, to run the tests: